Castlebay Marina is a community asset, built and owned by Coimhearsnachd Bharraidh agus Bhatarsaidh (Barra & Vatersay Community) Ltd.

 Once you arrive there, whether by boat, ferry or plane you’ll quickly realise that the marina offers far more than just a mooring for your boat.

 With its far reaching views over Castlebay harbour it is a delightful place to be, and to stay - for all the family.
-With berths for 24 vessels and the ability to take boats of up to 2 metres draught, the marina is a popular spot.
+With berths for 16 visiting vessels and the ability to take boats over 2 metres draught, the marina is a popular spot.

 The Marina focusses on berth holders' comfort, offering modern pontoon berthing with shorepower, wi-fi, hot showers, and is within a short walking distance to shops, hotels, bars, restaurants and other facilities including swimming pool, bank, and laundry facilities.

 Castlebay is the main port on the island of Barra and is also the southernmost port in the Outer Hebrides chain of islands.